skilld-labs/kaizer/scripts/theme-generator/README.md

 2. In the root `composer` you have to add `Splide` library again exclusively for Drupal.
 So once `composer require <some_library>` will be executed - third party library will be downloaded into root `/libraries` folder.
-3. Declare a new drupal library in `themename.libraries.yml` with the optional paths to css and js assets of your third party library, like:
+3. Declare a new drupal library in `theme_name.libraries.yml` with the paths to CSS and JS assets of your third party library, like:

 ```
 splide: